 - Uses external batteries, which have several advantages – when the battery fails, you don’t need to buy a new mod, and by having a number of batteries, you can ensure you never run out of charge.

 - Choose between Temperature Control and Variable Wattage modes.

 - Pricer than other options listed here.

 - Much more of a learning curve than other devices listed here.

 Choose Carefully, and You’ll Be Rewarded With a Great Vape

-Getting a new e-cig kit is a big purchase, though, so take your time over your decision and do a bit of research before you hit the “buy” button.
+Getting a new e-cig kit is an important purchase, though, so take your time over your decision and if you need help do get in contact with our support team.